The following groups meet throughout term-time. New members are always welcome. You can download the term card here.

 Every Tuesday evening in term time, come at 7.00pm for dinner, followed by a talk, Compline, and then retire to the Black Swan Bar!
-The group will explore the doctrine of the Catholic Church, as well as issues involved in living out our faith in University.
+This popular series explores the doctrine of the Catholic Church, as well as issues involved in living out our faith in University.
 Speakers range priests to professors, soldiers to scientists.
 All welcome.
 Contact Fr Robert (rwv1001) or see the Fisher Society Facebook Group for details.

 The Graduate Society meets usually on Wednesdays in Full Term, with speaker meetings, discussions, wine tastings, trips, dinners and retreats are also organised.
 Events are listed on the Fisher House calendar All graduates and postdocs are welcome.
 Contact Andrew Paverd (ajp219), Friede Juercke (fkj22), Giulia Lerda

 Interfaith and Ecumenical Group

 On every other Thursday evening in term time, a talk by a member of a different Christian denomination, or a non-Christian faith, with the aim of introducing their tradition and opening up dialogue.
 There will also be occasional panel discussions or ecumenical religious events.
 Contact Krzysztof Zamarski (kpz20)or Keir Martland (kjm68).

 The Post-Doc Society meets for informal spiritual and social events for the post-doc community and their families, including at 7pm on Wednesdays.
 Contact Kotryna Bloznelyte (kb449).